iotaledger/iri/src/main/java/com/iota/iri/zmq/README.md

 #### Topics

-A client interested in tip selection metrics may subscribe to `MCTN`, short for "Monte Carlo Transaction Number", a metric that indicates how many transactions were traversed in a random walk simulation.
-It may subscribe to `RTS`, for "Reason To Stop", to see information about walk terminations.
+A client interested in tip selection metrics may subscribe to `mctn`, short for "monte carlo transaction number", a metric that indicates how many transactions were traversed in a random walk simulation.
+It may subscribe to `rts`, for "reason to stop", to see information about walk terminations.

 Other topics currently found in the latest code are
-* `DNS` for information related to neighbors
+* `dns` for information related to neighbors
-* `HMR` for the hit to miss ratio
+* `hmr` for the hit to miss ratio
-* `ANTN` for added non-tethered neighbors ( testnet only )
+* `antn` for added non-tethered neighbors ( testnet only )
-* `RNTN` for refused non-tethered neighbors
+* `rntn` for refused non-tethered neighbors
-* `RTL` for transactions randomly removed from the request list
+* `rtl` for transactions randomly removed from the request list
-* `LMI` for the latest milestone index
+* `lmi` for the latest milestone index
-* `LMSI` for the latest solid milestone index
+* `lmsi` for the latest solid milestone index
-* `LMHS` for the latest solid milestone hash
+* `lmhs` for the latest solid milestone hash
-* `SN` for newly confirmed transactions ( by solid milestone children measurement )
+* `sn` for newly confirmed transactions ( by solid milestone children measurement )
-* `TX` for newly seen transactions
+* `tx` for newly seen transactions

 * `<Address>` to watch for an address to be confirmed

-All of these topics are subject to change, and more may be added; this is experimental code.
+All topic must be lowercase (to not clash with `<Address>` containing the topic title - like `TXCR9...` & `TX`) All of these topics are subject to change, and more may be added; this is experimental code.